benhartig/temp/infrastructure/README.md

 > ### cms

-Stack creates an S3 bucket and Cloudfront Distrubution to self host the Sanity.io Studio for an environment.
+Stack creates an S3 bucket and Cloudfront Distribution to self host the Sanity.io Studio for an environment.

 Stack(s) currently deployed: